Optimization for Microsoft Teams

 This example also uses the ALLUSERS=1 parameter.
 When you set this parameter, the Teams Machine-Wide Installer appears in Programs and Features in the Control Panel and in Apps & features in Windows Settings for all users of the computer.
 All users can then uninstall Microsoft Teams if they have administrator credentials.

-In ALLUSER=1 mode, the Microsoft Teams application doesn’t auto-update whenever there is a new version.
-We recommend this mode for non-persistent environments.
-For example, hosted shared apps or desktops out of a Windows Server or Windows 10 random/pooled catalogs.
+In ALLUSER=1 mode, the Microsoft Teams application doesn’t auto-update whenever there’s a new version.
+We recommend this mode for non-persistent environments, such as hosted shared apps or desktops out of a Windows Server or Windows 10 random/pooled catalogs.
 For more information, see Install Microsoft Teams using MSI (VDI Installation section).

-You have Windows 10 dedicated persistent VDI environments.
-You want the Microsoft Teams application to auto-update and would prefer Microsoft Teams to install per-user under
+Suppose you have Windows 10 dedicated persistent VDI environments.
+You want the Microsoft Teams application to auto-update and prefer Microsoft Teams to install per-user under

 .exe installer or the MSI without ALLUSER=1.

 For App Layering

-If using Citrix App Layering to manage VDA and Microsoft Teams installations in different layers, deploy this registry key on Windows before installing Teams with ALLUSER =1.
+If using Citrix App Layering to manage VDA and Microsoft Teams installations in different layers, deploy this registry key on Windows before installing Microsoft Teams with ALLUSER=1.
 For information, see Optimization for Microsoft Teams with Citrix App Layering in the list of features managed through the registry.

 Profile Management recommendations